 Sepsis can and does affect people of all ages.
 The very young and those who already have a chronic health problem or a compromised immune system are at higher risk of developing sepsis.
-But people over 65 years old, particularly those who have health issues, are even more susceptible to sepsis than any other group.
+But people who are aging, over 65 years old, particularly those who have health issues, are even more susceptible to sepsis than any other group.
 According to a study published in 2006, while people aged 65 years and older are 13 times more likely to be hospitalized with sepsis than adults younger than 65 and 63% of older adults 60 years and older are admitted to the ICU present with sepsis upon admission.

 - In older adults, sepsis is 1.96 times more likely to result in readmission to a hospital than non-sepsis hospitalizations.